Warwick (guitar manufacturer)

 Warwick is a German bass guitar manufacturing company.
 Warwick basses were originally a premium brand offering a small range of models built from high quality and exotic tonewoods.
-The company also produces valve and FET amplifiers, speaker cabinets, bass guitar strings, and is the division of the Framus trademark.
+The company also produces valve and FET amplifiers, speaker cabinets, bass guitar strings, and is the owner of the Framus trademark.
 Their headquarters and custom shops are located in Markneukirchen, Shanghai, and Nashville.

 History

 Warwick was founded in 1982 in Erlangen, in the German state of Bavaria, by Hans-Peter Wilfer.
 In 1995 the company moved to Markneukirchen in the Saxon Vogtland to capitalize on the centuries-old tradition of instrument building in the region and to reopen the Framus trademark.
 In addition, the company has developed an extensive distribution network throughout Germany and Austria to represent and distribute products from musical instruments and equipment companies from Europe and the United States.

 Company specifics

 Environmental protection

-Warwick produces its instruments and amplifiers using carbon-neutral principles, any other manufacturing process is carbon-neutral as well.
+Warwick produces its instruments and amplifiers using carbon-neutral principles.
+Any other manufacturing process is carbon-neutral as well.
 The company is purchasing its wood from sustainable sources (certified by the Forest Stewardship Council) and produces all the electricity it needs through its own natural-gas-powered plant, solar roof-mounted facilities, a boiler fueled by wood waste from its guitars and wind power.

 Warwick is operating according to the guidelines of European Unions Eco-Management and Audit Scheme, which is a voluntary environmental management instrument designed to continuously improve companies' environmental performance.